fabricio-entringer/6mlet-tech-challenge-01/README.md

 ---

 **Summary**: This API serves as an educational tool providing real-world data for students to practice machine learning with a production-ready REST API! 🎓

+## Documentation Consolidation

+This README.md now serves as the comprehensive documentation hub for the entire project.
+The following documentation has been consolidated into this single document:

+### Previously Separate Documentation Files:

+1. **`scripts/README.md`** - Books Scraper System
+   - Complete scraper documentation
+   - CLI and API usage examples
+   - Configuration and troubleshooting guides
+   - Performance metrics and best practices

+2. **`app/ml/README.md`** - Machine Learning Endpoints
+   - ML API endpoints documentation
+   - Feature engineering details
+   - Training data preparation
+   - Prediction service usage
+   - Integration examples

+### Benefits of Consolidation:

+- ✅ **Single Source of Truth**: All documentation in one place
+- ✅ **Better Navigation**: Comprehensive table of contents
+- ✅ **Reduced Maintenance**: No duplicate information across files
+- ✅ **Improved User Experience**: Everything accessible from main README
+- ✅ **Better Search**: Single file to search through all documentation

+### Individual Module Documentation:

+While this README provides comprehensive coverage, individual modules may still contain:
+- Code-level documentation in docstrings
+- Inline comments for complex logic
+- Module-specific technical details
+- Development notes and TODOs

+This consolidated approach ensures that users can find all essential information in one location while maintaining detailed technical documentation within the codebase itself.